News Ticker

 What a great book.
 Easy to read, no psychobabble just honesty and practical help.
 I realised I wasn’t alone and had found my tribe.
 I think it would also be useful for anyone poleaxed by grief and needing support.
 (Anon)

 The title had put me off buying this book for over a year.
 Anything that looks like a promise of success sounds exhausting.
-However, it worked, and it had nothing to do getting a new crazy hobby or buying a sports car.
-A hugely helpful book that I read on kindle but will order a must-have hard copy.
-Found some of the end of chapter exercises spot in helping me identify ways in which I had got stuck in a polarised view of childlessness and the fantasy of motherhood.
+However, it worked, and it had nothing to do with getting a new crazy hobby or buying a sports car.
+A hugely helpful book that I read on Kindle but will order a must-have hard copy.
+Found some of the end-of-chapter exercises spot in helping me identify ways in which I had got stuck in a polarised view of childlessness and the fantasy of motherhood.
 Thank you for putting yourself out there.
-Don’t think I could have read this ten years ago when my “I am fine; don’t even mention it” stance was a much needed defence.
-So in a sense it is mostly going to help women who are already moving towards acceptance.
+Don’t think I could have read this ten years ago when my “I am fine; don’t even mention it” stance was a much-needed defence.
+So in a sense, it is mostly going to help women who are already moving towards acceptance.
 (Tony Swanson)

 To download a PDF of the "Healing Inventory" from the book, click here